infoeducatie/gazeta/wp-content/plugins/custom-facebook-feed/README.txt

 **1)** Go to [developers.facebook.com](http://developers.facebook.com "Facebook developers website") and click on Log In in the top right.
 Log in using your personal Facebook credentials.

-**Note:** The personal Facebook account that you use to register as a Facebook developer does not need to be associated in any way with the Facebook page or Facebook group whose posts you want to display.
-You can use the Facebook Access Token you receive to display the Facebook posts from any public Facebook page or open Facebook group.
+**Note:** The personal Facebook account that you use to register as a Facebook developer does not need to be associated in any way with the Facebook page whose posts you want to display.
+You can use the Facebook Access Token you receive to display the Facebook posts from any public Facebook page.

 **Note:** You cannot log in to the Facebook Developer site using a Facebook Page or Facebook Business account.
 You must use the username and password from your personal Facebook profile.
 Facebook doesn't allow businesses to register as Facebook developers, only individuals.